-The Loudest Voice is a Showtime limited series chronicling the rise and fall of Roger Ailes and the creation of Fox News.
-The campaign required a visual identity capable of conveying the show’s political weight and psychological complexity — without sensationalism.
+The Loudest Voice chronicles the rise and fall of Roger Ailes and the creation of Fox News.
+The campaign needed to convey political weight and psychological complexity without sensationalism.
+The visual approach is restrained but unsettling, reflecting media influence and the power dynamics at the center of the story.

 Role: Art Director